joaoLeite77/joaoLeite77/README.md

-- 👋 Hi, I’m João Victor Gonçalves
+-  Hi, I’m João Victor Gonçalves
-- 👀 I’m interested in ...
-Programar
+-  I’m interested in ... programming
-- 🌱 I’m currently learning ...
-Análise E Desenvolvimento De Sistemas
+-  I’m currently learning ...
+Analysis and systems development
-- 💞️ I’m looking to collaborate on ...
-Com uma empresa kkk
-- 📫 How to reach me ...
+-  How to reach me ...
 Direct by: joao.victtor___

 <!---
 joaoLeite77/joaoLeite77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.